Calgary Animated Objects Society: Origins and Goals

-CAOS provides artistic opportunities through its activities, and initiates youth and community activities such as Young Spirit Voices, an aboriginal youth drama project, the Ramsay "Halloween Scream" and "The Great Ramsay Kinetic Sculpture Race".
+CAOS provides artistic opportunities through its activities, and initiates youth and community activities. these include: Young Spirit Voices, an aboriginal youth drama project, the Ramsay "Halloween Scream" and "The Great Ramsay Kinetic Sculpture Race".

 CAOS is led by founder Xstine Cook, a mask and puppet artist, who ran the Green Fools Theatre for 13 years prior to founding CAOS.
 Xstine trained at the Dell'Arte International School of Physical Theatre in Blue Lake, California.

 CAOS and the festival propel a very active local mask and puppetry tradition into an international arena, all the while bringing international attention to the city of Calgary.
 Extensive coverage for the organization can be found in FFWD magazine-Calgary's weekly arts & culture publication: "Calgary is a hotbed of original, unorthodox puppet work" (quote from an article written to cover CAOS's festival).

-Spirit Of White Buffalo
+Spirit of White Buffalo

 CAOS also produces original art works, such as Spirit of White Buffalo.
 Guided by Cook, this giant kinetic sculpture was built by incarcerated men in Drumheller Institution, in collaboration with local artists, Jeff De Boer, and youth.
 "Spirit of White Buffalo" appeared at the 2007 Calgary Stampede Parade, and was awarded first place in "Best Western Theme".